 A healthy mouth contains natural, good bacteria that neutralize acids and help clean up food particles.
-This bacteria and your saliva also help strengthen areas of demineralization on teeth by restoring the minerals that protect teeth from decay.
+This bacteria and your saliva also help strengthen areas of demineralization on teeth by restoring the minerals that protect them from decay.

-Sometimes bad bacteria and plaque can throw a healthy mouth’s homeostasis into chaos.
+Sometimes, bad bacteria and plaque can throw a healthy mouth’s homeostasis into chaos.
 Made from mucus, saliva, decaying food, and bad bacteria, plaque is a sticky substance that can build up on your teeth.
 Harmful bacteria in plaque emit an acid that eats away tooth enamel to create cavities.
-This acid can eat into the tooth, through the enamel, through the dentin, causing pain where nerves and blood vessels are vulnerable.
-Often a cavity that grows to affect the dentin must undergo a root canal or extraction.
+This acid can eat into the tooth, through the enamel, through the dentin, causing pain where the nerves and blood vessels are vulnerable.
+Often, a cavity that grows to affect the dentin must undergo a root canal or extraction.
 In short, tooth decay can kill teeth.

 To prevent tooth decay, see your dentist at least twice each year for a thorough cleaning and oral exam.
 At home, you should brush your teeth with a soft tooth brush after each meal and floss daily.
 Mouthwash and fluoride rinses can help destroy harmful bacteria and re-mineralize teeth.
 Of course, staying away from foods high in sugars and starches will help since bad bacteria consider these two items a delicacy.

-If you have small cavities, get them filled as soon as possible, before they grow and cause extensive damage.
+If you have small cavities, get them filled as soon as possible before they grow and cause extensive damage.
 Professional fluoride treatments and dental sealants can also help deter tooth decay.
 Some patients have more problems with plaque than others.
 We’ll gladly help you understand the particularities of your mouth and recommend ways to prevent bacteria and tooth decay.